 Need another on-the-go breakfast option?
 Smoothies are packed with fruits, vegetables and flavor.
 Put your favorite ingredients in small, portion-sized freezer bags.
 When you’re ready for a sippable snack, pull out a bag, put the contents into your blender with almond milk or water, add ice if desired, and presto—a nutritious, no-nonsense way to start the day.

-That nut (or no-nut) butter we talked about earlier also makes a great spread for the classic PB&J, a quick packable lunch for hungry kids.
+That nut (or no-nut) butter we talked about earlier also makes a great spread for the classic peanut butter sandwich a quick packable lunch for hungry kids.
 Or, send them to school with homemade hummus for a delightful dip that can be blended ahead of time and customized to your liking.
 Try a dash of hot sauce for some spice or add cauliflower for extra creaminess (and nutrition).
 These dips go great with baby carrots or sliced veggies.
 An all-natural applesauce makes the perfect lunchtime sweet treat.
 These snacks can be made and stored ahead of time in Vitamix Blending Bowls for grab-and-go convenience.
 Looking for an after-school (or work) pick-me-up?
 Give these no-bake Vitamix Granola Bars a try.
 They are crunchy and packed with whole grains—no oven required.

 Dinner Done Right